atomprobe-tc/ifes_apt_tc_data_modeling/README.md

 jupyter-lab
 ```

-## Documentation of file formats and data models in atom probe status quo
+## Context, status quo, file formats used for atom probe research
-Lack of detailed technical specifications of the file formats and a lack of usage of magic numbers as identifiers for specific file formats
+A lack of detailed technical specifications of the file formats and a lack of usage of magic numbers as identifiers for specific file formats
 are a key blocker to parsing and semantic interpretation of information content stored in current file formats within the research field of
 atom probe microscopy.

 A practical solution to raise at least awareness of this problem has been that scientists collect examples (instances)
 of files in respective formats.
 Pieces of information about the content and formatting of atom probe file formats were reported in the literature
 (e.g. in the books by D. Larson et al. https://doi.org/10.1007/978-1-4614-8721-0 or B. Gault et al. http://dx.doi.org/10.1007/978-1-4614-3436-8 ).
-Atom probers like D. Haley have contributed substantially in that he raised awareness of the issue within the community.
+Atom probers like D. Haley have contributed substantially through raising awareness of the issue within the community.

 AMETEK/Cameca is the key technology partner in atom probe.
 AMETEK has developed an open file format called APT which has improved
 the accessibility of specific numerical data and some metadata.
 Individuals like M. Kühbach have driven the implementation and
 communication of parsers for this APT file format.
+There are ongoing efforts by both AMETEK and the scientific community to extent the APT file format
+with additional metadata.
+The main motivation behind these newer efforts is to improve the interoperability between research data collected
+within the IVAS/APSuite software and third-party software including research data management systems.
+Currently, most metadata have to be entered manually via e.g. electronic lab notebooks if one were to use or register atom probe
+data in solutions other than those developed by AMETEK.

 Nowadays, there is a global desire, a push by research funding agencies, and an increased interest of atom probers
 to make their research data and knowledge generation process better matching and more completely aligned to the aims
 and practices of the F.A.I.R. principles of research data stewardship and FAIR4RS research software development.

 Therefore, it is useful to exchange more details about data models and file formats.
 Otherwise, it is not foreseeable
 how atom probe data can be made really interoperable with electronic lab notebooks, research data management
-systems (RDMS), and related software tools for data analyses, especially not if these tools ever should work
+systems (RDMS), and related software tools for data analyses, especially not if these tools should ever work with
-with solutions from the stack of semantic web technologies to enable more substantiated, better reproducible, and
+solutions from the stack of semantic web technologies.
+We are convinced there are substantial opportunities with making
+atom probe research communication more substantiated, the research itself better reproducible, and with enabling
-more automatically contextualized atom probe research with computational agents.
+automated contextualization of atom probe research via computational agents.

 In light of these challenges, the idea of understanding formats just by examples, showed to be a slow and error-prone route
 as e.g. source code and workflows which have been used to write such files lack provenance information.
 As an example,
 the POS files only store a table of number quadruples which mostly are interpreted as reconstructed position and mass-to-charge-
 state ratio values but often are hijacked to report conceptually different quantities like identifier used to distinguish clusters of
 atoms.
-Nowhere in the POS file the file has a magic number that identifies it as a POS file.
-Nowhere does the POS file
+Nowhere in a POS file a magic number could identify the file as to be truely a POS file and no something else based on
+which software tools and human could make a substantiated assumption.
+Nowhere does the POS file document from which
-document from which content and which tools it was generated.
-The situation similarly poor for RRNG range files:
+content and which tools it was generated.
+The situation is currently still similarly poor for ranging definitions files such as RRNG, RNG,
-These merely store the resulting ranging definitions but no details based on which peak finding algorithm or even which
+or ENV: These merely store the resulting ranging definitions but no details based on which peak finding algorithm or even which
 mass-to-charge-state-ratio value array they were defined with.
 M. Kühbach et al. have summarized a more detailed discussion
 about these limitations https://doi.org/10.1017/S1431927621012241.